pmolodo/ies_angleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 ### B. Add `vAngleScaleOrigin` attribute

-By adding one additional attribute, we could allow setting any vertical angle as the scale origin, providing a more intuitive way to support lights aimed either up or down, as well "quasi" support for a light aimed in any direction (ie, with distorted scaling, since we still only scale in the vertical direction.)

 **New Attributes:** (exact names TBD)
 - `float inputs:shaping:ies:vAngleScaleOrigin = 0`
   - Valid Range: $[0, 180]$
   - Units: degrees

-**Formula:**
+By adding one additional attribute, we could allow setting any vertical angle as the scale origin, providing a more intuitive way to support lights aimed either up or down, as well as "partial" support for a light aimed in any direction (ie, we can locate the scaling origin in the correct place, but the scaling for lights aimed sideways will be distorted, since we still only alter the  verticalAngle / $\theta$, and leave the horizontalAngle / $\phi$ untouched.)

+**Mathematical Description:**
 $$
 \theta_{ies} =
     \frac{\theta_{light} - vAngleScaleOrigin}{angleScale} + vAngleScaleOrigin
 $$

 Pros:
-- can work "intuitively" with lights aimed either up OR down
+- Can work "intuitively" with lights aimed either up OR down
-- provides a backwards-compatible mapping for either RenderMan or Karma
+- Provides a backwards-compatible mapping for either RenderMan or Karma
 - Provides an "easy" path to later supporting "any" aim direction in the future (by adding `hAngleScaleOrigin` and `angleScaleDirection` - see [Option C][option_C])